-Lola Flash challenges conceptions of race, gender and sexuality in her first major solo exhibition in London
+Flash challenges conceptions of race, gender and sexuality in her work

 Lola Flash’s portraits are free to speak for themselves.
 Captured on a large-format camera, her subjects hold our gaze.
 They stand tall against hazy, urban skylines, cast in the golden glow of the early evening sun.
 “I want my subjects to be seen, not scrutinised,” says Flash.
 “In the dictionary, the word black can be defined as gloomy, dirt-ridden, and evil.
 Let’s change those definitions.
 Black is beautiful, even though that is kind of a cliche, it is true.”

-Flash’s series [sur]passing, which sits at the centre of her first major solo exhibition in London, endeavours to do just that.
+Flash’s series [sur]passing, which sat at the centre of her first major solo exhibition in London, endeavours to do just that.
 The monumental portraits create a space in which her subjects can stand free from scrutiny and judgment.
-The stills are decidedly individual, yet there is a certain strength that runs through them. “… right before I shoot I say to people I want you to think about pride and power, and think about someone you admire or look up to,” says Flash. “… for lack of a better word, when I take a picture it is like magic.”
+The stills are decidedly individual, yet there is a certain strength that runs through them.
+“Right before I shoot, I say to people I want you to think about pride and power, and think about someone you admire or look up to,” says Flash.
+“For lack of a better word, when I take a picture it is like magic.”

 The series also has an important underlying narrative.
 The individuals depicted span a spectrum of skin tones highlighting the impact that skin pigmentation plays on black identity and consciousness.
 Kobena Mercer, the British art historian and writer, coined the term ‘pigmentocracy’ to describe this reality; a form of discrimination that dates back to Plantation societies in which the division of labour was dictated by a racial hierarchy.